 Organizations are always looking for ways to be proactive about improving safety, something that Tait GeoFencing can help with.
-The TM9300 mobile and TP9300 portable radios can be programmed to independently and automatically use its own location data to trigger pre-configured actions, such as alerting the driver of a vehicle to a hazardous area, telling them to slow down or turn on the vehicle’s lights.
+Tait mobile and portable radios can be programmed to independently and automatically use their own location data to trigger pre-configured actions, such as alerting the driver of a vehicle to a hazardous area, telling them to slow down or turn on the vehicle’s lights.
 This automation makes the radio easier to operate by reducing complexity for users, minimizing the amount of training required, and has been designed with mission critical applications in mind.

 How does GeoFencing work?

 The first step is defining your various geographic zones – where will something need to happen/stop happening?
 These are programmed into the radios, and from then on the radios operate independently.
 Connection to a network or location software application is not required, nor are the radios constrained by system polling rate reporting limitations, as they utilize higher polling rates within the radio.

 Setup is done through configuration options in the radio, and is tailored to suit specific customer needs.
 For example, if you’re in a large operation with many different talk groups, it is possible to have a particular talk group appearing at the top of the list as you pass from region to region.
 This means that rather than having to spend time thinking about how or who to call, you can simply press a button to talk to the right people.
 The whole system is also Tait EnableFleet compatible, including GeoFencing configuration updates over-the-air on DMR Tier 3 networks.